junchen-deng/NanoTax/README.md

   --truecontigs         enable analysing only contigs with blast hits -ONT_fastq <FASTQ>, --ONT_fastq <FASTQ>
+                        the path to the Nanopore reads fastq file/folder -PB_fastq <FASTQ>, --PB_fastq <FASTQ>
-                        the path to the Nanopore reads fastq file/folder -r1 <FASTQ>, --r1 <FASTQ>
+                        the path to the PacBio reads fastq file/folder -r1 <FASTQ>, --r1 <FASTQ>
                         the path to the r1 pair-end reads file/folder -r2 <FASTQ>, --r2 <FASTQ>
                         the path to the r2 pair-end reads file/folder -o , --output_dir     output directory name (default: Assigned_Taxonomy)
-  -prefix , --prefix    prefix of each output file name (default: output) -c , --cores          The number of CPU cores the script will use (default: 8)
+  -prefix , --prefix    prefix of each output file name (default: output) -c , --cores          The number of CPU cores the script will use (default:
+                        8)

 ```